mathworks/matlab-circleci-orb/README.md

 >**Note:** The **Install MATLAB** task automatically includes the [MATLAB batch licensing executable](https://github.com/mathworks-ref-arch/matlab-dockerfile/blob/main/alternates/non-interactive/MATLAB-BATCH.md) (`matlab-batch`).
 To use a MATLAB batch licensing token in a pipeline that does not use this task, you must first download the executable and add it to the system path.

-### Run MATLAB Build
+### `run-build`
-Use the **Run MATLAB Build** task to run a build using the MATLAB build tool.
-Starting in R2022b, you can use this task to run the MATLAB build tasks specified in a build file.
+Use the `run-build` command to run a build using the MATLAB build tool.
+Starting in R2022b, you can use this command to run the MATLAB build tasks specified in a build file.
 By default, the **Run MATLAB Build** task looks for a build file named `buildfile.m` in the root of your repository.
 For more information about the build tool, see [Overview of MATLAB Build Tool](https://www.mathworks.com/help/matlab/matlab_prog/overview-of-matlab-build-tool.html).

-Specify the **Run MATLAB Build** task in your YAML pipeline as `RunMATLABBuild@1`.
-The task accepts optional inputs.
+Specify the **Run MATLAB Build** command in your pipeline as `matlab/run-build`.
+The command accepts optional parameters.

-Input                    | Description
+Parameter                | Description
 -------------------------| ---------------
 `tasks`                  | <p>(Optional) MATLAB build tasks to run, specified as a list of task names separated by spaces.
 If a build task accepts arguments, enclose them in parentheses.
 If you do not specify `tasks`, the extension task runs the default build tasks in your build file as well as all the tasks on which they depend.</p><p>MATLAB exits with exit code 0 if the build tasks run without error.
 Otherwise, MATLAB terminates with a nonzero exit code, which causes the extension task to fail.</p><p>**Example:** `tasks: test`<br/>**Example:** `tasks: compile test`<br/>**Example:** `tasks: check test("myFolder",OutputDetail="concise") archive("source.zip")`</p>
 `buildOptions`           | <p>(Optional) MATLAB build options, specified as a list of options separated by spaces.
 The task supports the same [options](https://www.mathworks.com/help/matlab/ref/buildtool.html#mw_50c0f35e-93df-4579-963d-f59f2fba1dba) that you can pass to the `buildtool` command.</p><p>**Example:** `buildOptions: -continueOnFailure`<br/>**Example:** `buildOptions: -continueOnFailure -skip test`</p>
 `startupOptions`         | <p>(Optional) MATLAB startup options, specified as a list of options separated by spaces.
 For more information about startup options, see [Commonly Used Startup Options](https://www.mathworks.com/help/matlab/matlab_env/commonly-used-startup-options.html).</p><p>Using this input to specify the `-batch` or `-r` option is not supported.</p><p>**Example:** `startupOptions: -nojvm`<br/>**Example:** `startupOptions: -nojvm -logfile output.log`</p>

-### Run MATLAB Tests
+### `run-tests`
 Use the **Run MATLAB Tests** task to run tests authored using the MATLAB unit testing framework or Simulink Test and generate test and coverage artifacts.

 By default, the task includes any files in your project that have a `Test` label.
 If your pipeline does not use a MATLAB project, or if it uses a MATLAB release before R2019a, then the task includes all tests in the root of your repository and in any of its subfolders.
 The task fails if any of the included tests fail.

 Specify the **Run MATLAB Tests** task in your YAML pipeline as `RunMATLABTests@1`.
 The task accepts optional inputs.

-Input                     | Description
+Parameter                 | Description
 ------------------------- | ---------------
 `sourceFolder`            | <p>(Optional) Location of the folder containing source code, specified as a path relative to the project root folder.
 The specified folder and its subfolders are added to the top of the MATLAB search path.
 If you specify `sourceFolder` and then generate a coverage report, the task uses only the source code in the specified folder and its subfolders to generate the report.
 You can specify multiple folders using a colon-separated or semicolon-separated list.</p><p>**Example:** `sourceFolder: source`<br/>**Example:** `sourceFolder: source/folderA; source/folderB`</p>
 `selectByFolder`          | <p>(Optional) Location of the folder used to select test suite elements, specified as a path relative to the project root folder.
 To create a test suite, the task uses only the tests in the specified folder and its subfolders.
 You can specify multiple folders using a colon-separated or semicolon-separated list.</p><p>**Example:** `selectByFolder: test`<br/>**Example:** `selectByFolder: test/folderA; test/folderB`</p>